 Benjamin Franklin Institute of Technology is dedicated to extending all available services and support systems to everyone, without regard to race, color, national origin, religion, sex, age, disability, sexual orientation, veteran or disabled veteran status.
-Toward the goal of providing an equal and unbiased education, the College is prepared to take every possible step to allow students access to its services, and to provide the broadest possible opportunity for participation at BFIT.
+Toward the goal of providing an equal and unbiased education, the college is prepared to take every possible step to allow students access to its services, and to provide the broadest possible opportunity for participation at BFIT.

-Students with disabilities who may desire accommodations should make every effort to submit documentation to the Assistant Director of Student Success as early as possible prior to their first semester at the college.
+Students with disabilities who may desire accommodations should make every effort to submit documentation to the Learning Specialist as early as possible prior to their first semester at the college.

 All information regarding the disabilities is treated confidentially.

 For reasonable and timely accommodations, accepted students with documented disabilities should follow these steps prior to enrolling at the college:

-- Submit clinical documentation that contains specific recommendations to the Assistant Director of Student Success as soon as possible, preferably before the semester begins.
+- Submit clinical documentation that contains specific recommendations to the Learning Specialist as soon as possible, preferably before the semester begins.
 It is most helpful if a licensed psychologist or educational specialist has completed the evaluation within the last 3 years.
 Notes from special education teachers or tutors are helpful forms of documentation only if they include disability diagnosis and specific recommendations for accommodations.
 If testing or evaluation is necessary, it is the student's responsibility to make those arrangements.
-The Assistant Director of Student Success may be able to provide referrals to appropriate psychological and educational testing services if necessary. - 2.
-Schedule an appointment to meet with the Assistant Director of Student Success to discuss challenges associated with their disabilities and the services provided at BFIT, and to determine what, if any, services the student wants or needs.
-If it is determined that accommodations are needed, the student signs a release and works with the Assistant Director of Student Success to complete a confidential accommodation request form describing the accommodations needed. - 3.
+The Learning Specialist may be able to provide referrals to appropriate psychological and educational testing services if necessary. - 2.
+Schedule an appointment to meet with the Learning Specialist to discuss challenges associated with their disabilities and the services provided at BFIT, and to determine what, if any, services the student wants or needs.
+If it is determined that accommodations are needed, the student signs a release and works with the Learning Specialist to complete a confidential accommodation request form describing the accommodations needed. - 3.
 Students are encouraged to contact instructors to let them know about the disability and the types of accommodations required and present them with the accommodation request form, ideally during the first week of classes.
-The Assistant Director of Student Success, the student, and the instructor sign the accommodation request; the student and the instructor each will keep a copy and the original form will be kept on file in the office of the Assistant Director of Student Success.
+The Learning Specialist, the student, and the instructor sign the accommodation request; the student and the instructor each will keep a copy and the original form will be kept on file in the office of the Learning Specialist.